Grilled Cilantro Lime Chicken

 How to Make Cilantro Lime Chicken

-Follow along with my method outlined below for making cilantro lime chicken:
+Follow along with my method outlined below for grilling cilantro lime chicken thigh:

-• Whisk together the marinade.
-In a small mixing bowl, add the olive oil, lime zest, lime juice, honey, garlic, cumin, onion powder, salt, and pepper.
-Whisk together until well combined.
-Add the chopped cilantro and stir to distribute.
+• Make the marinade.
+Whisk the olive oil, lime zest, lime juice, honey, garlic, cumin, onion powder, salt, and pepper in a small bowl, then stir in the minced cilantro.

-• Trim the chicken, cover with the marinade, and marinate the chicken.
-Trim the fat from the chicken thighs.
-Season them generously with salt and pepper, and place them in a shallow dish, or a zip-lock bag.
-Pour the marinade over the chicken thighs and toss gently to coat well.
+• Marinate the chicken.
+Remove the skin and trim extra fat from the chicken thighs.
+Season with salt and pepper, and pour the marinade over the top.
 Marinate for at least 30 minutes and up to 8 hours.

-• Heat the grill and cook the chicken.
-Heat the grill to medium-high, about 400°F. Place the chicken thighs on the grill and cook with the lid closed for 10 minutes.
-Using tongs, turn the chicken over, close the lid and reduce the heat to medium-low, about 325°F. Cook for an additional 10-12 minutes, or until the internal temperature of the chicken is 165°F.
+• Grill the chicken.
+Heat the grill to medium-high, place the chicken thighs on the grill, and cook for about 20-25 minutes, flipping once, or until the internal temperature of the chicken is 165°F.

-• Rest the chicken after removing it from the grill and then serve.
+• Rest and serve.
 Remove the chicken from the grill, tent it with foil, and allow it to rest before serving.
-This allows all the juices to redistribute back into the meat and give you the juiciest meat.
 Garnish with additional cilantro and lime wedges, if desired.

 Tips for Success